RHE (Relationship and Health Education) – ‘Life To The Full’

-- To encourage pupils’ growth in self-respect, acknowledging we are all created in the image and likeness of God.
+- To encourage children’s growth in self-respect, acknowledging we are all created in the image and likeness of God.

-- To help pupils develop an understanding that love is the central basis of relationships.
+- To help children develop an understanding that love is the central basis of relationships.

-- To help pupils to understand the nature of relationships and to encourage them to reflect on their own relationships and respect differences between people.
+- To help children to understand the nature of relationships and to encourage them to reflect on their own relationships and respect differences between people.

-- To develop pupils’ confidence in talking, listening and thinking about feelings and relationships.
+- To develop children’s confidence in talking, listening and thinking about feelings and relationships.

-- To help pupils acquire the personal and social skills necessary to develop and sustain positive (healthy) relationships.
+- To help children acquire the personal and social skills necessary to develop and sustain positive (healthy) relationships.

 - To offer sex education in the wider context of relationships (in close liaison with parents/carers)

-- To ensure that pupils protect themselves and ask for help and support when needed.
+- To ensure that children protect themselves and ask for help and support when needed.

-- To ensure that pupils are prepared for puberty (in close liaison with parents/carers)
+- To ensure that children are prepared for puberty (in close liaison with parents/carers).